gradle/develocity-export-api-samples/samples/build-count-by-user/README.md

 ## Concepts

-- Build streaming
+- Build streaming.
-- Retrieving build events for a build
+- Retrieving build events for a build.

 ## Setup